Documentation

 their descendants have buttons highlighted grey.

 Sometimes a code can be in conflict.
 This happens when one of its ancestors in included and another is excluded.
-For instance, Acute severe exacerbation of mild persistent allergic asthma is a descendant of both Mild asthma and Acute asthma.
+For instance, Arthritis of elbow is in conflict because it is both a descendant of the included Arthropathy of elbow, and the excluded Elbow joint inflamed.

-All the searches used to build the codelist are displayed, and you can view the results of specific searches again by clicking on them.
-Show all returns to the combined results of all searches.
+All the searches used to build the codelist are displayed under Previous searches.
+View the results of specific searches again by clicking on them.
+The show all button returns to the combined results of all searches.

-You can also delete a search by clicking the x next to it.
+Delete a search by clicking the Remove button next to it.
 If you have already included some concepts from that search, they will not be removed.

 Procedures for reviewing and signing off codelists may vary between organisations.
 For more information on procedures for building codelists to use in OpenSAFELY research, see the OpenSAFELY documentation.